Synthetic fuel: Hydrogenation processes

 One of the main methods of direct conversion of coal to liquids by hydrogenation process is the Bergius process.
 In this process, coal is liquefied by heating in the presence of hydrogen gas (hydrogenation).
 Dry coal is mixed with heavy oil recycled from the process.
 Catalysts are typically added to the mixture.
 The reaction occurs at between 400 °C to 500 °C and 20 to 70 MPa hydrogen pressure.
 The reaction can be summarized as follows:

 After World War I several plants were built in Germany; these plants were extensively used during World War II to supply Germany with fuel and lubricants.

-The Kohleoel Process, developed in Germany by Ruhrkohle and VEBA, was used in the demonstration plant with the capacity of 200 ton of lignite per day, built in Bottrop, Germany.
+The Kohleoel Process, developed in Germany by Ruhrkohle and VEBA, was used in the demonstration plant with a capacity of 200 tons of lignite per day, built in Bottrop, Germany.
 This plant operated from 1981 to 1987.
-In this process, coal is mixed with a recycle solvent and iron catalyst.
+In this process, coal is mixed with a recycled solvent and an iron catalyst.
 After preheating and pressurizing, H2 is added.
-The process takes place in tubular reactor at the pressure of 300 bar and at the temperature of 470 °C. This process was also explored by SASOL in South Africa.
+The process takes place in a tubular reactor at a pressure of 300 bar and a temperature of 470 °C. This process has also been explored by SASOL in South Africa.

-In 1970-1980s, Japanese companies Nippon Kokan, Sumitomo Metal Industries and Mitsubishi Heavy Industries developed the NEDOL process.
-In this process, a mixture of coal and recycled solvent is heated in the presence of iron-based catalyst and H2.
-The reaction takes place in tubular reactor at temperature between 430 °C and 465 °C at the pressure 150-200 bar.
+In the 1970-1980s, the Japanese companies Nippon Kokan, Sumitomo Metal Industries and Mitsubishi Heavy Industries developed the NEDOL process.
+In this process, a mixture of coal and a recycled solvent is heated in the presence of an iron-based catalyst and H2.
+The reaction takes place in a tubular reactor at a temperature between 430 °C and 465 °C at a pressure of 150-200 bar.
 The produced oil has low quality and requires intensive upgrading.
-H-Coal process, developed by Hydrocarbon Research, Inc., in 1963, mixes pulverized coal with recycled liquids, hydrogen and catalyst in the ebullated bed reactor.
-Advantages of this process are that dissolution and oil upgrading are taking place in the single reactor, products have high H:C ratio, and a fast reaction time, while the main disadvantages are high gas yield, high hydrogen consumption, and limitation of oil usage only as a boiler oil because of impurities.
+The H-Coal process, developed by Hydrocarbon Research, Inc., in 1963, mixes pulverized coal with recycled liquids, hydrogen and a catalyst in the ebullated bed reactor.
+The advantages of this process are that dissolution and oil upgrading take place in a single reactor, the products have a high H:C ratio and a fast reaction time, while the main disadvantages are high gas yield, high hydrogen consumption and the produced oil is only suitable as boiler oil because of impurities.